 Sandbox connects people & their ideas to business resources; where guided collaboration and sharing of collective knowledge support their journey to success.

-IP Osgoode will provide free intellectual property (IP) legal information, awareness and education to the Sandbox Centre members and the local business community through their Innovation Clinic.
+IP Innovation Clinic will provide free intellectual property (IP) legal information, awareness and education to the Sandbox Centre members and the local business community.

-As the first intellectual property legal clinic of its kind, IP Osgoode has the largest operation to date in Canada.
-The Innovation Clinic supports small and medium-sized enterprises through Osgoode Hall Law School’s Intellectual Property Law and Technology Program.
+As the first intellectual property legal clinic of its kind, IP Innovation Clinic has the largest operation to date in Canada.
+IP Innovation Clinic supports small and medium-sized enterprises through Osgoode Hall Law School’s Intellectual Property Law and Technology Program.